-\textbf{The key contributions of the paper are as follows:} \begin{itemize} \item Presenting the SCART environment and demonstrate its efficiency and capabilities. \item Abstract framework architecture for integrating a cyber attack layer in real-time system simulation. \item Proof of concept for integrating cyber attacks layer in a digital twin simulation for PX4 drones \item Multi-sensor time-series dataset for training algorithms to detect anomalies. \end{itemize}
+The key contributions of this paper are as follows: \begin{itemize} \item Introducing the SCART environment and demonstrating its efficiency and capabilities. \item Presenting an abstract framework architecture for integrating a cyber-attack layer into real-time system simulations. \item Providing a proof of concept for integrating the cyber-attack layer into a digital twin simulation for PX4 drones. \item Developing a multi-sensor time-series dataset for training algorithms to detect anomalies. \end{itemize}

-The remainder of this paper is structured as follows: Section \ref{Background} provides a background for comprehending the article, while Section \ref{related_works} offers an overview of related works.
-In Section \ref{mainSection1}, we present an overview of the SCART architecture and a set of attack scenarios with different approaches for their implementation.
-Section \ref{mainSection2} describes the generation and construction of a dataset using our framework.
-We evaluate our work in Section \ref{mainSection3} and present our conclusions in Section \ref{ discussion}.
+The remainder of this paper is structured as follows: Section \ref{Background} provides the necessary background for understanding the work, while Section \ref{related_works} reviews related research.
+In Section \ref{mainSection1}, we present the SCART architecture and a set of attack scenarios with different implementation approaches.
+Section \ref{mainSection2} describes the dataset generation process using our framework.
+We evaluate our work in Section \ref{mainSection3}, and finally, we present our conclusions in Section \ref{discussion}.

-\section{Background}
+\section{\uppercase{Background}}